Ransboro National School, Knocknahur, Co. Sligo

 The Green Flag

-A Green Flag is awarded to a school every two years and Ransboro National School were awarded their 8th Green Flag in June 2023.
-This flag was awarded for all the work completed in the school on the theme of Marine Environment.
+A Green Flag is awarded to a school every two years and Ransboro National School were awarded their 9th Green Flag in May 2025.
+This flag was awarded for all the work completed in the school on the theme of Global Citizenship - Travel.

-Previously our school had been awarded Green Flags for Recycling, Energy Conservation and Water Conservation.
-Since then, the school has also achieved Green Flag status for Travel and Biodiversity.
+Previously our school had been awarded Green Flags for Recycling, Energy Conservation, Water Conservation and Biodiversity.
+Since then, the school has also achieved Green Flag status for Marine Environment and Travel.
 All of these projects had a direct positive impact on creating a more environmentally sustainable school.

 Committee